codingMustache/codingMustache/README.md

 ## Joke of the Day

-Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
-These are the pie-rates of the Caribbean.
+How come the stadium got hot after the game?
+Because all of the fans left.

 ## Home Server Up-Time